peetinc/AdminScripts/RevokePrivileges/README.md

 A LaunchAgent that only runs at the LoginWindow fires the script every time the computer hits the LoginWindow just incase the script was unable to clear the extra users from the admin group.

 Is it perfect?
 Probably not, but it does work and and it does keep administrative access to only the admin's that you set.
-It even has a bit of cheeky sneak detection to make sure noone has set their Primary Group ID to 80.
-If they do, it resets the
+It even has a bit of cheeky sneak detection to make sure noone has set their `PrimaryGroupID` to 80.
+If they do, it resets the `PrimaryGroupID` to 20.